 Well, you could have knocked me over with a feather.

 There are a few issues that I'd like to explore: first, is Lunapads a big company or a small company?
 Next, what does it mean to be "big" and why does this necessarily mean "bad" in some people's eyes?

 By most standard definitions of small business, Lunapads is a speck of dust.
-That said, we have worked pretty darn hard to create what we have, and are justifiably proud of it – we have 5 fabulous employees, sell our locally-made products all over the world, own our own office space, and have turned thousands of women on to washable pads.
+That said, we have worked pretty darn hard to create what we have, and are justifiably proud of it - we have a fabulous team, sell our locally-made products all over the world, own our own office space, and have turned thousands on to washable pads.
 My verdict: small business with big impact.

 So what's the anti-Lunapads sentiment about?
 I suspect a couple of possibilities, as I know them well myself.
 First is a general anti-business stance.
 I was heavily into this in University - basically the idea that anyone who was out to "make money", no matter how, was "bad" - it was just all about greed.
 I decided to become a social worker or activist who wouldn't have to dirty my hands with capitalist muck.
 All very well and fine, except it didn't really jive with the feminist view that women should have equal power (including economic) and be able to decide their own destinies (for example running their own businesses).
 It was all a bit of a conundrum for me until I discovered that business could be a powerful force for the kind of change I believed in, and that my willful ignorance of financial matters could "cost" me and my desire for a greener, more just future, big time.